NazimAshman/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-ls: lists all files and folders within a directory. ls -a: lists all contents, including hidden files and directories ls -l: lists all contents of a directory in long format ls -lh: long listing with Human readable file sizes ls -lah: long listing of all files and folders(including hidden) with Human readable file sizes ls -t: order files and directories by the time they were last modified ls -Glp: long listing with group names excluded, directories displayed with /
+ls: lists all files and folders within a directory.
+ls -a: lists all contents, including hidden files and directories.
+ls -l: lists all contents of a directory in long format.
+ls -lh: long listing with Human readable file sizes.
+ls -lah: long listing of all files and folders(including hidden) with Human readable file sizes.
+ls -t: order files and directories by the time they were last modified.
+ls -Glp: long listing with group names excluded, directories displayed with /.

 ---